yc-alex-xu/go/doc/CAP.md

 # CAP theorem
+The CAP Theorem states that, in a distributed system (a collection of interconnected nodes that share data.), you can only have two out of the following three guarantees across a write/read pair: Consistency, Availability, and Partition Tolerance - one of them must be sacrificed.
+However, as you will see below, you don't have as many options here as you might think.

 ![overview](images/CAP-overview.png)

 states that it is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees: